Oldest and Most Ancient Dog Breeds That Still Amaze Us

 Estimated Age: Over 4,000 years

-The Alaskan Malamute is one of the oldest Arctic sled dogs, used by indigenous Inuit tribes for pulling heavy sleds across long distances.
-Unlike Siberian Huskies, Malamutes are built for strength rather than speed.
+Indigenous Inuit tribes used the Alaskan Malamute, one of the oldest Arctic sled dogs, to pull heavy sleds across long distances.
+Unlike the Siberian Husky, the Malamute is built for strength rather than speed.
 Their thick double coats protect them from extreme cold, making them one of the toughest breeds in harsh climates.

 • Extremely strong and hardworking